Kitara F.C.: Records

 Kitara FC entered into the new season with Head Coach Brian Ssenyondo won their first ever Uganda Cup trophy in May 2024 as they beat NEC FC 1-0 at Wankulukuku.
-A goal scored by second half substitute Solomon Okwalinga in the 73rd minute.
+A goal was scored by second half substitute Solomon Okwalinga in the 73rd minute.
 Their goalkeeper Jamil Kiyemba was voted both the Most Valuable Player and Best Goalkeeper of the entire tournament as Uganda Cup was celebrating 50 years of existence.
 Winning the Uganda Cup guaranteed them to book a place in the CAF Confederation Cup preliminary round marking their debut at the continent.

 They finished 4th in the league with 54 points in 29 games, having won 16 games, 6 draws and 7 losses that saw them finishing just 3 points below league champions SC Villa.